facebookresearch/hydra/website/docs/plugins/rq_launcher.md

 The RQ Launcher plugin provides a launcher for distributed execution and job queuing based on [Redis Queue (RQ)](https://python-rq.org).

 RQ launcher allows parallelizing across multiple nodes and scheduling jobs in queues.
 Usage of this plugin requires a [Redis server](https://redis.io/topics/quickstart).
-When parallelisation on a single node is intended, the Joblib launcher may be preferrable, since it works without a database.
+When parallelisation on a single node is intended, the Joblib launcher may be preferable, since it works without a database.

 ### Installation